Woodlawn station (IRT Jerome Avenue Line): Exterior

 Squire J. Vickers, the chief architect for the subway system, designed the station in 1917.
-The use of ornamental concrete was in keeping with his dictum that, in any location where an elevated subway line intersected a major boulevard or was close to a scenic asset such as a parkway, it should be sheathed in it.
+The use of ornamental concrete was in keeping with his dictum that, in any location where an elevated subway line intersected a major boulevard or was close to a scenic asset such as a parkway, the structure should be sheathed in concrete.
 As a result, it serves as a visual focal point for the area and connects the commercial areas on either side of the street.
 Its interior is also decorated with the ceramic tilework that characterizes many of his stations above and below ground.

-Woodlawn is built of steel frame faced in ornamental concrete, with a large headhouse at the northern end.
+The Woodlawn station is built of steel frame faced in ornamental concrete, with a large headhouse at the northern end.
 Three large steel arches over Jerome Avenue support the mezzanine level.
 The tracks above them are supported by through girders with four half-inch (0.5 in) expansion joints at their intersection with the supporting members in order to mitigate stress to the concrete caused by vibrations from passing trains.
 Burlap coated in coal tar atop the girders provides a waterproof track floor.

 The concrete surface of the platforms is smooth, in contrast to the rough bush-hammered finish preferred elsewhere on the IRT Dual System stations.
 Corrugated metal windscreens are located along the length of the side platforms, which have also been enclosed in plywood.
 The west side has been partially enclosed to serve as station rooms.
 They are covered in steel frame canopies with truss supports and wooden-slat gabled roofs and lit by fluorescent fixtures.

 At the south end the platforms are open and lit by modern double lampposts.
 Just south of the island platform's end is a pyramid-roofed original signal tower.
 There are other signal towers and service rooms, faced in corrugated metal, south of the other platforms.
 A flagman's structure is beneath the north end of the island platform canopy.